SachsKaylee/webtcp/README.md

 ## Can I use this in production? ##

-**NO.** *Not without heavy security additions.*
+**Not without adjusting the configuration object.**

+Why?
 This library allows users to leverage your server to create raw TCP sockets.
 They can literally do anything with that, all using your servers IP.

-You would have to limit your users ability to connect to certain servers(`options.mayConnect`), properly encrypt the traffic both ways, etc.
+You would have to limit your users ability to connect to certain servers(`options.mayConnect`), properly encrypt the traffic both ways by using the `ssl` option, etc.

-This library is not battle tested and is primarily used for prototyping by me.
+This library is not battle tested and is primarily used for prototyping by me, so be careful.

 ## Installing ##